One of the most important things winning candidates do is successfully define themselves to the voters.

 You’re not going to ask for a vote nor are you going to broadcast your name big and loud on the comparison piece.

-If you do, the voters will become skeptical of the comparison’s legitimacy and won’t read it.
+If you do, the voters will become skeptical of the comparison’s legitimacy and won’t pay attention to it.

-Your goal is to have as many voters read the comparison as possible and effectively lead them to the conclusion that you are the person they should be electing.
+Your goal is to subtly but effectively lead voters to the conclusion that you are the person they should be electing.

 2. Feature a good picture of your opponent

-Putting a good picture of yourself on your mailers is a no-brainer.
+Using good pictures of yourself in your campaign is a no-brainer.

-Putting a good picture of your opponent on a mailer will go against your best instincts.
+Using good pictures of your opponent will go against your best instincts.

 Do it anyways.

-Remember, the comparison piece needs to appear neutral.
+Remember, the candidate comparison needs to appear neutral.

-If Davis thought it was good enough for the paper, then it was good enough for this comparison piece.
+If Davis thought it was good enough for the paper, then it was good enough for the candidate comparison.

-3. Always place your picture, name, and winning issues first
+3. Always put your picture, name, and winning issues first

 Why?
 Because you’re putting yourself first in the minds of the voters you are communicating with.